praclet/ctf_osint/challenges/level00/data_from_out_of_space/data_from_out_of_space.md

 Type: Automatic
 Flag: `APT{e850a491c61d9ae2bda26d8d05ae49394830fbd1e9bff54935cf9dee491a77a9}`
 Points: 40
-Requirements: Palmistry, Catch me if you can
+Requirements: Catch me if you can

 ## Message